 Volvo Penta Sterndrive Joystick

 Volvo Penta first introduced intuitive joystick maneuvering to pleasure boats with their IPS system in 2005.
-For the first time a pleasure boats in the 31’ to 60’ (9.4 m to 18.2 m) range could independently vary the thrust angles of its props on pods to move a boat in any direction -- even straight sideways -- in response to the position of a single joystick at the helm (or at an additional docking station).
+For the first time a pleasure boats in the 31’ to 60’ (9.4 m to 18.2 m) range could independently vary the thrust angles of its props on pods to move a boat in any direction -- even straight sideways -- in response to the position of a single joystick at the helm.

 Volvo Penta applied this technology to its twin sterndrive propulsion packages in 2010, bringing joystick control to inland lakes and coastal areas dominated by sterndrive boats.

 Intuitive Control.
 The joystick removes the disconnect between what the captain wants the boat to do versus the actual shift and steering wheel positions that accomplish the goal.
 Push the joystick in any direction and the boat moves that way.
 Rotate the joystick and the boat rotates.
 Or do both -- move and rotate -- simultaneously.

 Replaces Bow Thrusters.
 The joystick replaces the purchase and upkeep of a bow thruster, and with just one control for all boat movements, it’s easier to use than a bow thruster.
 Bow thrusters also require their own battery and continuous use can over heat its motor and cause it to shut down.
 Further, bow thrusters typically have one setting which may not provide enough thrust in certain situations.
 Also, it is good to remember that a bow thruster can only move the boat to the left or right.